abtin/notes/2022/Feb.md

 #### Thoughts

-- Looking at google data factory.
+- Looking at google data studio.

+### Feb 06, 2022

+#### Thoughts

+- goolge data studio doesn't have a proper way to handle real-time data.
+People relies on using a chrome plug-in to keep refreshing the dashboard.